 You must provide a valid email address in order to receive the email.

-If you provided a valid email and if the email with the download link does not appear in your mail box within a few minutes after you clicked the green button, then please check your spam or junk email folder to check whether the email is found there.
+If you provided a valid email and if the email with the download link does not appear in your mailbox within a few minutes after you clicked the download button, then please check your spam or junk email folder to check whether the email is found there.
 The email contains a link that will download the file.